IBMIntegration/techjam/src/pages/APIC-labs-new/Lab1/index.md

 -   Publish an API for developers

-## 2. Deploying the REST Services <a name="deploy"></a>
+## 2. Preparation step: Deploying the REST Services <a name="deploy"></a>

-First, we will deploy a Customer Database REST service and then we will download the OpenAPI file for the the Customer Database REST service that we deployed.
+Before we can use API Connect we must publish an API to expose.
+We will deploy a Customer Database REST service and then we will download the OpenAPI file for the the Customer Database REST service that we deployed.

 1\.
 In a browser, enter the URL for the Platform Navigator that is provided by your instructor.